Insurance for Group Homes: Key Risks Every Residential Program Must Address

 - Security and monitoring systems

-Ensuring proper property coverage helps organizations recover quickly from unexpected disruptions while maintaining continuity of care.
+Property coverage for residential programs helps organizations recover quickly from unexpected disruptions while maintaining continuity of care.

 Staff, Transportation, and Supervision Risks